craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Places/Northeastern Central/Yerba.md

 ## Notable Locations
 [[Sally Seashell]] runs [[Sally's Seaside Spot]] in the alley between [[Brandle Wrench]], the [[Earlwynn's Fine Dining]], and [[Yawning Pillow]], the Inn.

+[[Alisinder Rancarlo]]'s Glass Company makes much of the glassware and windows in Yerba.